Program Management

 Learn what a Corrective Action Plan (CAP) is in government contracting.
 Master the steps for root cause analysis, compliance, and resolving audit findings.

-Learn what a Systems Engineering Plan (SEP) is in government contracting.
-Understand its role in DoD compliance, technical management, and proposal success.
+Learn what a Program Management Advisor (PMA) is in government contracting.
+Understand their role in strategy, compliance, and federal project oversight.